New Mexico magic and Arizona wonders

 Willcox, AZ

-We left New Mexico behind and traveled into Arizona and our next overnight stop at a comfortable BoondockersWelcome location outside Willcox, Arizona.
+We left New Mexico behind and traveled into Arizona, where we made our next overnight stop at a comfortable BoondockersWelcome location outside Willcox, Arizona.
 We parked the RV near our hosts’ home in an open area with a full view of the mountains.

 Big Tex BBQ – Dining Car Restaurant

-We did make a few other fun discoveries in Willcox, however.
+However, we did make a few other fun discoveries in Willcox.
 The Dining Car Restaurant, built inside a railcar, is just across the street from the museum, and we had a great barbeque lunch here.

 Rex Allen Museum